Paesee/3phase_npc_inverter/README.md

 # Optimal Common-Mode Voltage Selection for NPC Converters

-This repository contains the LaTeX source code for a paper on optimal common-mode voltage selection for NPC converters, authored by Vítor Paese De Carli.

 ## Introduction

 The proposed static converter is a three-phase NPC inverter designed to act as a grid former.
 Its operation includes islanded mode, where it mimics the behavior of a synchronous generator, and grid-connected mode, where it controls exported or imported power according to external grid voltage and frequency references.